 Relax at Goecco Guesthouse

-We stay the night at our cozy pop-up Goecco Guesthouse, which is situated in a lava field in the middle nowhere with no neighbors and no light pollution.
+We stay the night at our cosy Goecco Guesthouse, which is situated in a lava field in the middle nowhere with no neighbours and no light pollution.
 This makes it a perfect spot for northern lights spotting and star-gazing.

 All rooms have private toilets.
 Shower facilities are shared.
 There is also a great hot tub outside to sit and watch the stars or maybe even the northern lights, which are often seen right above the guesthouse.
 Then it’s time to rest before the next day of ice caving and other adventures.

-Day 2 – Ice cave expedition 2 Day Ice Cave Tour from Reykjavik to Vatnajokull Crystal Cave
+Day 2 – Ice cave expedition to Vatnajokull Crystal Ice Cave